 A fully functional Launch Abort System (LAS) with a test version of the Orion spacecraft attached launches on NASA’s Ascent Abort-2 (AA-2) test from launch pad 46 at Cape Canaveral Air Force Station in Florida on 2 July 2019.

-NASA's Artemis program aims to send astronauts to the lunar south pole by 2024 and later establish a permanent presence on the Moon.
+NASA's Artemis program aims to send astronauts to the lunar south pole by 2024, and then on to Mars.